-'''

-BaseUri /Oem/ OemName / ResourceName

-'''
+BaseUri/Oem/OemName/ResourcePath

 Variable Description BaseUri URI segment of the standard Redfish resource starting with /redfish/ where the Oem property is used.
-For example, /redfish/v1/Systems/3AZ38944T523 .
-OemName Name of the OEM, that follows the same naming as defined in the oem property format and content clause.
-ResourceName Name of the OEM-defined resource.
+For example, /redfish/v1/Systems/ 3AZ38944T523.
+OemName Name of the OEM, that follows the same naming as defined in the Oem property format and content clause.
+ResourcePath Path to the OEM-defined resource.
+This path might contain multiple segments for cases where OEM-defined resources are subordinate to an OEM-defined resource.
+Each segment in the path contains the name of an OEM-defined resource.